Vegan Stuffed Mushrooms

 Instructions

-- Preheat your oven to 375° F (190° C) Wash your mushrooms well by rubbing off the dirt and running them under some water.
-Don’t soak or submerge your mushrooms.
+- Preheat your oven to 375°F (190 °C).
+Wash your mushrooms well by rubbing off any dirt and rinsing them under water.
+Don't soak or submerge your mushrooms.
 Cut off the brown spot at the end of the stems and discard.

-- Use a spoon to scoop out the stem and gills out of the mushrooms and save what you scrape out then chop the stems and gills into very small pieces.
+- Use a spoon to scoop out the stems and gills of the mushrooms, and save what you scrape out.
+Then, chop the stems and gills into very small pieces.
 (Chop up any broken or ugly mushrooms too until you have 1 cup of finely chopped mushroom pieces.)

-- Place the hollowed-out mushrooms on a cookie sheet lined with a piece of parchment paper (or oiled).
-Spay both sides of the mushrooms with a light coating of spray oil.
+- Place the hollowed-out mushrooms on a cookie sheet lined with parchment paper (or oiled).
+Spray both sides of the mushrooms with a light coating of spray oil.

-- Saute the chopped mushrooms in 1 tablespoon of vegan butter (or oil) with 1/8 teaspoon salt for about 5 minutes over medium-low heat until they are soft and release their juices.
+- Saute the chopped mushrooms in 1 tablespoon of vegan butter (or oil) with 1/8 teaspoon of salt over medium-low heat for about 5 minutes, until they are soft and release their juices.

-- Add 1 tablespoon Bragg's Liquid Aminos, 1 teaspoon Italian herbs, 1/4 teaspoon red pepper flakes, 1/4 teaspoon fennel seeds, and 1/2 cup of water then stir well until it comes to a boil, then turn off the heat.
+- Add 1 tablespoon Bragg's Liquid Aminos, 1 teaspoon Italian herbs, 1/4 teaspoon red pepper flakes, 1/4 teaspoon fennel seeds, and 1/2 cup water; stir well until it comes to a boil, then turn off the heat.

 - Sprinkle in the 1/3 cup of TVP, stir well, and cover for 5 minutes to let it absorb some of the liquid.

-- Add 1/3 cup breadcrumbs, 1/2 cup vegan cheese, and 3 tablespoons finely chopped parsley, stir and cover again for 5 more minutes to let the cheese melt a little.
+- Add 1/3 cup breadcrumbs, 1/2 cup vegan cheese, and 3 tablespoons finely chopped parsley.
+Stir, then cover again for 5 more minutes to let the cheese melt a little.

-- Stuff the mushrooms with the filling mixture so that it's heaping up in the center of the mushroom.
+- Stuff the mushrooms with the filling mixture so that it's heaping up in the center.
 (You can top them with additional cheese if you would like.)

 Notes